SPF vs Built Up Roofing

 Spray Foam Roofing vs. Built-Up Roofing: Which is Best?

-Rufus WestBuilt-Up Roofing, Spray Polyurethane Foam Roofing
+Rufus WestComparisons, Gravel Built-Up, Spray Polyurethane Foam Roofing

 When you think of a commercial roof, you may think of black tar being mopped on a flat roof.
 But nowadays you have more options to meet your pricing and performance needs.